justinas/upkarma/README.md

   from an earlier hacked-together version of Upkarma.
 * `karma/news` is a simple news app.
   I coded it because I like rolling my own stuff.
-* There is an Twitter OAuth based login mechanism, but I never got around to implementing any additional features you would get when logged in.
+* There is a Twitter OAuth based login mechanism, but I never got around to implementing any additional features you would get when logged in.